 Accepting cash requires more labor and is riskier.
 In addition, management must physically deposit cash payments increasing the risk to employees, especially during the evening, late night, or early mornings.

 Paper money and coins also have real and perceived challenges.
-For example, the global pandemic heightened the awareness of disease spread using paper money for many consumers.
-Plus, the risk of carrying cash is a concern for many.
+For example, it’s dirty, and the risk of carrying cash is a concern for many.

 Counting cash payments and the change needed can take more time than processing a card payment, increasing checkout times and aggravating your customers.